McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ### Multiple variants

 You can also set multiple variants.
-In this case, the first variant is the default choosen on first view and a theme switch will be shown in the menu footer.
+In this case, the first variant is the default choosen on first view and a variant switch will be shown in the menu footer.

 ```toml
 [params]